The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Preliminary Analysis

 \subsection{Manual Content Analysis}

 Second, we identified influencers popular among minors across categories: fitness, fashion, beauty, gaming, and lifestyle.
 We focused on creators known to have brand deals and examined how they label their content.
 We manually reviewed 15 influencers and approximately 50 videos.
 We found substantial variation both within individual accounts and across creators.
 Follower size did not determine disclosure practices, meaning larger influencers with hundreds of thousands of followers sometimes used only hashtags (ad, Werbung) or promo codes in descriptions without enabling the toggle.
 Thus, these videos do not appear in TikTok's Commercial Content Library and lack the grey disclosure label (Paid Partnership) at the bottom of the video.

 We also found creators promoting third-party products who enabled the toggle but selected the wrong category, labelling content as ``Promotional content'' (dedicated to be used by brands or users to indicate their own commercial content) instead of ``Paid partnership'' (dedicated to creators to indicate third party commercial content).
 It seems that TikTok is not taking any actions to correct these labels over time.

-We also found variation between TikTok's app and desktop interfaces.
+Furthermore, we identified variation between TikTok's app and desktop interfaces.
 Content labelled as "Ad" in-app appeared sometimes as "Sponsored" on desktop and vice-versa.